sutta » an » an10 » Aṅguttara Nikāya 10.93

 “sassato loko, idameva saccaṁ moghamaññanti—

 “The cosmos is eternal.
-This is the only truth, other ideas are silly.
+This is the only truth, anything else is futile.

 evaṁdiṭṭhiko ahaṁ, gahapatī”ti.